BitPuffin/Penguin/Readme.md

 This website is powered by *Camping* and *Riak*.

-Copyright &copy Isak Andersson, licensed under the terms of the Zlib license.
+Copyright &copy; Isak Andersson, licensed under the terms of the Zlib license.
 Check the file called License for details.

 --------------------------------------------------------------------------------